Alum Rock Park: San Jose & Alum Rock Park Railway

 Construction of a narrow-gauge railway to the park from downtown San Jose began in 1891.
+In late 1891, or early 1892, a gasoline powered locomotive built by the Best Manufacturing Company arrived.
+This was the first internal combustion locomotive built in the western United States, though it was only a limited success and was returned to Best in 1892.

 By 1896, 8 mile of track had been completed from 26th Street up Santa Clara and Alum Rock Avenues to Kirk Avenue and thence upstream along Penitencia Creek into the park.
 Passengers paid 25 cents to ride to the park on street cars pulled by steam dummy locomotives.
 The line converted to electric power in 1901, but a storm during the winter of 1911 washed out the narrow-gauge line up Penitencia Creek.
 The narrow-gauge route was replaced on 2 September 1913 by the standard gauge interurban Peninsular Railway running up Berryessa Road from a connection with the downtown streetcars on 17th Street.
 Passengers could reach the park from any point on the San Jose streetcar system until service into the park was abandoned on 11 July 1932.

 Renovation

 From 1921 until unknown, the Santa Clara County Council of the Boy Scouts of America was given exclusive access to 15 acres (61,000 m2) in the park.
 By the 1960s, the park attracted so many visitors from the rapidly growing Santa Clara Valley that its facilities became overburdened and the natural scenery was damaged.
-In the 1970s, the park removed most of the buildings, closed off parts of the park, and began emphasizing the park's natural attractions rather than its man-made ones.
+In the 1970s, the park removed most of the buildings, closed off parts of the park, and began emphasizing the park's natural attractions rather than its human-made ones.
 Much of the stonework remains, however, as do old support structures for the railroad.